Mark's Librivox Activity

 - Buccaneers and Pirates of Our Coasts (Stockton), Chapters 5, 6, 23

-- Hymns of the Christian Church, The Day is Past and Over, My Faith Looks Up to Thee (Sung with Karen Savage)
+- Hymns of the Christian Church, The Day is Past and Over

 - Science and Hypothesis (Poincare), Chapter 9 (Relative & Absolute Motion), Chapter 13 (The Calculus of Probabilities)